 If you are driving to school, parking is available on a first-come, first-served basis.
 Some campuses offer paid electrical and non-electrical sites, while others have free scramble parking lots.
 For more information on parking and fees at all campuses, visit assiniboine.net/parking.

 Transit and U-Pass

-For students studying at campuses in Brandon, a free transit bus pass (U-Pass) is included in your student fees.
-This pass is available at the Students’ Association office at the Victoria Avenue East campus.
+For students studying at campuses in Brandon, a transit bus pass (U-Pass) is included in your student fees at no additional cost.
+This pass is available at the Registrar's Office at the Victoria Avenue East campus.
 For a complete schedule and transit routes, visit brandontransit.ca.

 Under the ACCSA Universal Bus Pass (U-Pass) system, all Assiniboine students attending Brandon campuses can board any Brandon Transit regular route bus at any time, using the SMART Card scanner system.
-Students wishing to access this service must acquire a microchip sticker with an embedded antenna.
-This sticker must be adhered to the student’s valid Assiniboine student card.
-Stickers are available at the Victoria Avenue East campus from the ACCSA Office (room 413), or the North Hill campus at the Len Evans Centre ACCSA Office (room P215).
+Students wishing to access this service must acquire a U-Pass card from the Registrar's Office with a valid Assiniboine student card.

 Driving in Canada